Debridement is the removal of tissue that makes up a verruca as well as any overlying callus

-Debridement is a method of treatment that is used in podiatry to help remove verruca's and reduce any associated pain.
+Debridement is a method of treatment that is used in podiatry to help remove the overlying tissue of a verruca and reduce any associated pain.
 A podiatrist will use scalpel to take off the top layers of the lesion either as a treatment on its own or prior to other treatments in order to prepare the area.

 How does debridement work?

 Debriding a verruca can help to treat it in a number of ways.
 A verruca may be debrided for the following reasons:

 - Prior to applying other forms of treatment such as salicylic acid.
 By reducing any overlying build-up of skin, the acid based treatment can penetrate the affected tissues more easily and with greater success

 - Debriding helps to remove any tissue that has been destroyed by acid treatments allowing further treatment to penetrate deeper into the lesion

 - If a verruca is surrounded by callus, the increased pressure can cause discomfort and therefore reducing this callus can help to provide relief from painful symptoms

 - Debriding the verruca so as to cause pinpoint bleeding which can work to stimulate the body's immune response to fight off the virus.

 What are the benefits of debridement?